Sara Thornton (police officer): Views

 Thornton holds the judgment that the police force is under-resourced and fears dealing with terrorism is taking resources away from general policing.
 Thornton wrote, "Every time there's a terror attack, we mobilise specialist officers and staff to respond, but the majority of the officers and staff responding come from mainstream policing.
 This puts extra strain on an already-stretched service."
 Thornton maintains police officer numbers are at 1985 levels with crime figures up 10% in the year to 2017 and maintains this leads to further pressure.
 Thornton also said, "In response to this significant threat, the government is increasing the money it spends on terrorism from £11.7bn to £15.1bn but only about £700m per annum is spent on policing.
 And the allocation of this budget for policing is set to be cut by 7.2% in the next three years.
 When the volume and nature of a threat is growing alarmingly, that is a real concern."

 She has also expressed the view that the law against race discrimination in hiring practices should be revoked thus making it legal for institutions to exercise positive race discrimination when hiring, with a view to increasing the percentage of BAME police officers in England and Wales.
 She stated that “[race discrimination] is unlawful at the moment.
 If you want to do something to give a shock to the system and say we can’t wait to 2052, I think we need to do something different."

 Independent Anti-Slavery Commissioner

 Thornton was appointed the UK's Independent Anti-Slavery Commissioner in February 2019 and took up the role on 1 May 2019.
 Part 4 of the Modern Slavery Act 2015 created the role of the Independent Anti-Slavery Commissioner.
 The Commissioner has a UK-wide remit to encourage good practice in the prevention, detection, investigation and prosecution of modern slavery offences and the identification of victims.

 In March 2020, Thornton said that the local authorities and not Home Office should make decisions on child trafficking cases.
 The commissioner argued that councils are in much better position and can easily provide child support.

+Later life

+Thornton was appointed Honorary Air Commodore of No. 3 Royal Air Force (Reserves) Police Squadron Royal Auxiliary Air Force, and re-appointed for another three years 2024–2026.